psingh24K/toolsfinder/README.md

 ## License 📄

-[Your chosen license]
+MIT License

 ## Acknowledgments 🙏

 - Built with Express.js and Supabase
+- Uses Ollama with gemma3:12b for AI analysis
-- Uses pgvector for semantic search
+- Uses nomic-embed-text for semantic search
 - Designed for simplicity and efficiency